 5. Keep The Spark Alive

 The internet is filled with information on how to spice up your bedroom and bring back the lost spark.
 Hence we aren’t going to reiterate that.
-However, we would like to tell you that sexual intimacy is a major part of a relationship and not paying active attention to it, not making efforts, never ends well.
+However, we would like to tell you that intimacy is a major part of a relationship and not paying active attention to it, not making efforts, never ends well.

 6. Don’t Let Little Things Pile Up

 Whether it is about finding common ground after fights and resolving them or talking about your behaviour afterwards, learn to communicate.
 Don’t let these little things slide without due attention as they will cause major problems later on.

 If you aren’t willing to talk about your relationship when something is not right, then who will?
 Silence might be silver, but your speech is golden here.

 Always help in suggesting alternatives wherever you think money can be saved instead of rebuking your partner for their idea.
 This habit should be adopted right from the dating phase.
 It will help both of you understand each other’s money habits clearly.